Caleb4884/SWFW_DesignChallenge/README.md

 >[!NOTE]
 >Shutdown the host then the node otherwise it doesn't react quite right and I am not sure why exactly

 6. **The data is now stored in a json file in the same directory.
-There is diagnostics messages in ther as well which in the future would probobly be better in a specific diagnostic file but this gives you one place to look**
+There is diagnostics messages in there as well which in the future would probobly be better in a specific diagnostic file but this gives you one place to look**

 ## Log Screenshots